The state’s administrative authority has to be subservient to government development functionality, says economist and banker Dr Haseeb A Drabu.

 First, the set of generic problems faced by most states and second the specific problems arising out of civil strife and militancy.

-The first set of problems can be dealt with through stabilization — package of economic reforms and second through structural reforms — a set of reconstruction initiatives.
+The first set of problems can be dealt with through stabilization — a package of economic reforms and the second through structural reforms — a set of reconstruction initiatives.
 The government finances are very weak which impairs its functioning, provision and delivery of public services.

 Given this understanding, there have to be two sets of policies will be formulated: One, for government finances (fiscal policy) and another one for economic development (economic policy).
 In J&K there has always been an effort to merge the two but these must be independent though interlinked.
 Fiscal policy will not used to drive economic policy.
 For, the moment this is done, it results in tax concession and subsidies and the system gets trapped in a “giveaway” culture.
 This is neither good for the government finances nor can it help in evolving a sustainable economic structure